 Horizon holds academic integrity as paramount and grades to be meaningful only when assignments and tests represent a demonstration of individual student knowledge - not the work of others.
-In keeping with our commitment to academic integrity Horizon is opposed to all forms of academic dishonesty, including: cheating, plagiarism, misrepresentation, and facilitating academic dishonesty.
+In keeping with our commitment to academic integrity Horizon is opposed to all forms of academic dishonesty, including: cheating, plagiarism, misrepresentation, misuse of AI, and facilitating academic dishonesty.
 (Description in Appendix)

-Academic dishonesty is treated as a Major Offense (cheating) under the school Discipline Policy (See Appendix) and may result in a credit penalty.
+Academic dishonesty is treated as a Major Offense (cheating) under the school Discipline Policy (See Appendix) and may result in a credit penalty or expulsion.